Yuka Kharisma

 Yuka Kharisma is an Indonesian singer-songwriter based in Kuala Lumpur, Malaysia.

 She was a semi-finalist of the fifth season of Indonesian Idol.
 In 2016, she won the Best New Female Artist Award of the 15th Anugerah Planet Muzik.
 In year 2018, Yuka Kharisma launched her first album called YUKA #1 and it is world premiered on her Concert on April 28 along with Bunga Citra Lestari (BCL) and Anuar Zain at Plenary Hall KLCC, Kuala Lumpur, Malaysia.

-In 2021, Yuka comeback with a new song called Melihatmu Bahagia, which is composed and song writing by herself.
+In 2021, Yuka made a comeback with a new song called Melihatmu Bahagia, which is composed and song writing by herself.

+She will become supporting actress in her filmography debut, The Experts directed by Andre Chiew and Nazim Shah.

 Personal life

 Yuka has been married to her husband Ahmad Jeffny since May 2016.